Seahawks trade for WR/TE Arcega-Whiteside

 The Eagles see Amadi as a versatile player who can add competition to the secondary.
 Safety is arguably the biggest positional question mark heading into the 2022 season for the Eagles, who could use some more depth behind projected starters Anthony Harris and Marcus Epps.

-The Seahawks' receiver corps has taken a hit of late with injuries to veteran Marquise Goodwin (hamstring) and Freddie Swain (back).
+The Seahawks' receiver corps has taken a hit of late with injuries to veteran Marquise Goodwin (hamstring), Freddie Swain (back) and Cody Thompson (shoulder).
 They've been without last year's second-round pick Dee Eskridge (hamstring) since the first practice of training camp.
+The Seahawks put Thompson on injured reserve Monday and waived another receiver, Deontez Alexander, as part of their roster reductions.

 The Eagles selected Arcega-Whiteside 57th overall in the 2019 draft, seven spots ahead of Seahawks star receiver DK Metcalf.